mabdn/fprime-spaceposts/doc/MessageStorage/UnitTestDocumentation.md

 ## Table of Test Case Groups

 This list outlines all the unit tests that have been implemented.
-For more detailed explanations of how the unit tests are realized, refer to the test method comments in Tester.hpp //TODO link.
+For more detailed explanations of how the unit tests are realized, refer to the test method comments in [Tester.hpp](../../SpacePosts/MessageStorage/test/ut/Tester.hpp).

 ### Black-Box Tests
 | Test Case Group ID | Description | Steps | Variable Test Data | Realization |